%203_2.webp?width=1600&height=1067&name=Seroquel%20(quetiapine)%203_2.webp)

 Always consult your doctor for personalized medical advice.
 Talk to your doctor before taking quetiapine if you have high blood pressure or high cholesterol.

-Seroquel medication FAQs
+Seroquel prescription FAQs

 Is Seroquel similar to Xanax?